 It’s easy to imagine that naming a daughter Afton might’ve appealed to many Burns admirers, explaining the name’s rise in popularity.
 It was also used as a boy’s name in the same era, though always in smaller numbers.

 Burns’ poem is often set to music, and frequently sung to the tune of Away in a Manger.

-- Afton Down, located on the Isle of Wight, was the site of the second Isle of Wight music festival, in 1970.
+Afton Down, located on the Isle of Wight, was the site of the second Isle of Wight music festival, in 1970.
 The line-up included The Who, The Doors, and Jimi Hendrix.
 There were more attendees than at Woodstock.

-Lori at The Real Cruze family mentions that the Nickel Creek cover inspired them to chose the name for their youngest.
+Lori at The Real Cruze family mentions that the Nickel Creek rendition inspired them to chose the name for their youngest.
 She’s not alone; the song comes up fairly often in discussions of the name.